 In dialog with the news website “El Retrato …”, the General Secretary of the Luz y Fuerza de Mar del Plata trade union, José Rigane, stated that “the labor flexibilization of workers does not mean anything other than the removal of workers’ rights on the one hand, and on the other, securing profits for companies.”

 “Our trade union organization is in a situation which is not different from that of the rest of the workers’ movement and trade union organizations in particular,” said the unionist who also remarked that they are under a “hard attack and stigmatization” which comes from the government.

-In this regard, he explained that “the attack is open and at times subliminal” and that they talk about “bad behavior of the workers movement, trying to make everyone believe that it exists in each and every union and its leaders.”
+In this regard, he explained that “the attack is open and at times subliminal” and that they talk about “bad behavior of the workers’ movement, trying to make everyone believe that such thing exists in each and every union and its leaders.”